carpentries/carpentries.org/content/posts/2025/02/announcing-library-carpentry-intro-marcedit.md

 The lesson episodes cover:

-- Navigating the top-level menu
+- Navigating the top-level menu.
 - Working with MARC files, including how to create a readable MARC file from a MARC binary file
 - Navigating the MarcEdit menu and learning about available features
 - Profiling MARC data